hai-vr/documentation/docs/changelogs/prefabulous-for-vrchat.md

 title: Prefabulous for VRChat
 ---

+## 2.2.1

+- All Prefabulous for VRChat components now have a clickable help URL in the inspector.

 ## 2.2.0

 - Now requires Animator As Code 1.2.0 or above, in order to use the asset container provider API.